webmaven/food-accessibility-tutorial/README.md

 <h1>ABQ Food Accessibility Tutorial</h1>

-This tutorial is meant to follow the 'Guided Tour of Albuquerque’s Open Data.'
+This tutorial is meant to follow the <a href="http://abqwebgeeks.org/webgeek-event/guided-tour-abq-open-data">Guided Tour of Albuquerque’s Open Data</a> presentation.
 Missed the presentation?
 No problem.  <a href="">We got you.</a>

 <p>In this tutorial we are going to be doing a comparison of food accessibility in low and high poverty neighborhoods.
 We'll do this by by mapping out and performing analysis on point data (grocery stores from CABQ Open Data) and polygon data (poverty rates from CitySDK data).